marigold-dev/training-dapp-1/README.md

 # :point_up:  Poke game

+> dapp : A decentralized application (dApp) is a type of distributed open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
+DApps are visibly similar to other software applications that are supported on a website or mobile device but are P2P supported

 Goal of this training is to develop a poke game with smart contract.
 You will learn :
 - create a smart contract in jsligo
 - deploy smart contract